MartinAlexanderKrul/Foxxit/README.md

-In all vies display names of the users and topic should be clickable
+In all views display names of the users and topic should be clickable